nlp-and-learning/wiktparse/doc/wikitext.md

 Whitespace handling

+To expand on that: for named parameters, such as all of those you list above, whitespace is insignificant:
+* after the pipe that precedes the parameter name
+* after the parameter name
+* after the equals
+* after the parameter value.
+Whitespace is always significant within the parameter name Whitespace may be significant within the parameter value But for unnamed (positional) parameters, all whitespace is significant.

 Leading and trailing whitespace (including line breaks) around named parameters and values is collapsed automatically, but spaces in the middle of the value